zzl-zeliang/DeepSeek-V3/README.md

 | Claude-Sonnet-3.5-1022 | 85.2 | 52.0 |
 | DeepSeek-V3 | **85.5** | **70.0** |

+</div>

+> [!NOTE]
-Note: English open-ended conversation evaluations.
+> English open-ended conversation evaluations.
 For AlpacaEval 2.0, we use the length-controlled win rate as the metric.
-</div>

 ## 5. Chat Website & API Platform